Tomdieu/trixify/README.md

-# Ayoba Clone
+# Trixify

-🚀 Welcome to the Ayoba Clone – a chat application inspired by Ayoba, built with React Native (Expo), Django with Django Rest Framework (Drf), and Next.js!
+🚀 Welcome to Trixify – a chat application, built with React Native (Expo), Django with Django Rest Framework (Drf), and Next.js!

 ## Features